-3. Member States shall not impose any formal requirements other than those provided for in paragraphs 1 and 2.
+3. Member States shall not impose any formal requirements .

 3. Member States shall not impose any further formal pre-contractual information requirements for the fulfilment of the information obligations referred to in Article 9(1).

 Formal requirements for distance contracts